Holly Cole: Solo career

 Cole's first studio album in five years, Night was released in late 2012 on Universal Music Canada.
 The album, produced by Cole and Greg Cohen, covers songs from Tom Waits ("Walk Away"), Gordon Lightfoot ("If You Could Read My Mind"), Mort Shuman ("Viva Las Vegas"), Captain Beefheart ("Love Lies"), a James Bond Theme by John Barry ("You Only Live Twice"), and a Cole original ("You've Got a Secret").
 Cole toured in support of Night in 2012–13 to Canada, America, Germany and Japan.

-In 2014, Cole received an honorary degree from Queen's University in Kingston, Ontario on June 2014.
+In 2014, Cole received an honorary degree from Queen's University in Kingston, Ontario in June 2014.

 In February 2018, she released a new studio album titled Holly.
 In 2019, Holly Cole reunited the original Holly Cole Trio, with David Pitch on bass and Aaron Davis on piano, to celebrate the 40th anniversary of the Festival International de Jazz de Montreal.
 They performed at the cabaret Lion d'Or in Montreal, and these special shows were recorded and became the 2021 album Montreal.
 For Christmas 2022, Cole released a remastered compilation combining her holiday releases from 1989 and 2001, titled anew Baby It's Cold Outside and I Have the Christmas Blues.

-For her 13th studio album Dark Moon, released January 24th, 2025, when asked about the recording process Cole said "I really wanted this album to embrace the spirit of spontaneity.
+For her 13th studio album Dark Moon, released on January 24, 2025, when asked about the recording process Cole said "I really wanted this album to embrace the spirit of spontaneity.
 And at the same time a quintessential part of the sound of my music is in the arrangements.
 So, we did very little rehearsal in advance, and the songs were incredibly fresh for us while we were in the studio.
 The musicians that I play with contribute greatly to the arranging of the songs, and I wanted to hear the sound of when the light goes on for each one of us and many of the arrangements fell together as we played them.
 What we end up hearing on this record is the moment when we discover what we love about the song, and what its essence is for me."

-Holly Cole isn't one of those artists who falls into any one category.
-Her smoky voice is sultry, her arrangements smart and sexy and all the while she and her musicians very uniquely reshape traditional jazz, pop, and country standards, this time particularly from the New American Songbook writers including Marty Balin, Peggy Lee, Hal David, Burt Bacharach, and Johnny Mercer.